brookemahoney/loopduplicate.com/README.md

 [![TravisCI Build Status](https://travis-ci.org/jeffymahoney/loopduplicate.com.svg?branch=7.x-1.x)](https://travis-ci.org/jeffymahoney/loopduplicate.com)
 It is integrated with TravisCI, https://travis-ci.org/jeffymahoney/loopduplicate.com.
-The testing suite extends Behat and the Drupal Extension.
+The BDD testing suite extends Behat and the Drupal Extension.
 It makes use of PhantomJS for all tests which require javascript.
+There is also a POC showing a simple PHPUnit integration.

 Don't use this distribution as a base distribution, please.
 Just hack it.
 Drupal's ability to override distributions sucks...
 If you don't think so, fine, jerk.